I’m not going to lie: working from home is challenging in the digital age.

 30. Get Some Fresh Air

-While you’re having a break, step outside and get some fresh air.
+While you’re on a break from working at home, step outside and get some fresh air.

-Whether you go for a short stroll or drive to your latest supermarket for some essentials, it’s good to change up your environment every now and again to aid your mental health and wellbeing.
+Whether you go for a short stroll or drive to your latest supermarket for some essentials, it’s good to change up your environment every now and again.

 31. Do Some Exercise

-If you’re struggling to get stuff done because you just can’t seem to concentrate (no matter how hard you try), take a break and do some exercise.
+If you’re struggling to get stuff done at home because you just can’t seem to concentrate (no matter how hard you try), take a break and do some exercise.

 32. Check-In With Humans At Least Once

-Some people (mainly extroverts) have a hard time working from home on their own when they’re so used to being around people.
+Some people (mainly extroverts) have a hard time following these working from home tips and being on their own when they’re so used to being around other people.

 If this sounds like you, be sure to check in with another human being at least once throughout your working day.